Improve the Play of the Old Game

 When the enterprise launches its first Arena, the rest of the organization does not stop.
 Employees outside Arenas continue delivering products and services.
 They keep the business running.
 But they also need a path forward.

-In the Leadership chapters, we followed two companies adopting AME3.
-Our medium-sized enterprise launched two Arenas: one for the laser welding tool family, one for the novel 3D printer.
-But 900 employees still work in the traditional structure.
-Production planning, procurement, quality assurance, field service, corporate functions.
-They watched the first Arenas launch.
-Some with hope, some with skepticism.
+Meridian Industries launched two Arenas and responded to AI disruption in the documentation division (described in When the Terrain Shifts).
+But roughly 850 employees still work in the traditional structure: production planning, procurement, quality assurance, field service, corporate functions.
+They watched the first Arenas launch and the disruption unfold.
+Some with hope, some with skepticism, some with fear.
 This chapter follows their path.

 This is the default path for every part of the enterprise not yet operating as an Arena.
 It is not a full Arena setup.
 It is a gradual improvement approach that introduces lightweight practices from the Match rhythm, builds the capability for self-improvement, and prepares the organization for future Arena creation.